maximilianotulian/html5bootcamp/docs/topic2.md

 ## Exercises

-For this and the next exercises use the [base template](./assets/index.html).
+For this and the next exercises use the base template available at "/assets/index.html".

 ### Selectors and properties